Why Study Languages?

 But advanced studies also offer important career advantages because companies and public sector employers have always needed people who can communicate effectively in more than one language.
 In this global "information age" such needs can only increase–especially in a bilingual and multicultural country like Canada.
 Students who choose to pursue a degree in a second language sometimes do so with a teaching career in mind; but language study is also valuable preparation for civil service positions with federal, provincial, and municipal governments; for law; for journalism, publishing, and advertising; for financial industries and import-export companies; for travel and tourism; and for many other careers.

-Western and its Affiliated University Colleges offer language instructions in French, Spanish, Italian, German, Portuguese, Russian, Arabic, Hindi, Japanese, Korean, Persian, Ancient Greek, Latin, Mohawk, Ojibway, Mandarin, Hebrew.
+Western and its Affiliated University Colleges offer language instructions in French, Spanish, Italian, German, Arabic, Hindi, Japanese, Persian, Portuguese, Ancient Greek, Latin, Mohawk, Ojibway, Mandarin, Hebrew.
 Courses are regularly available during the fall and spring terms, and selectively available during intersession and summer sessions.
 A wide range of associated fields of study are also available, including literatures from all over the world taught both in the original and in translation, literary theory, culture and civilization, foreign film study, linguistics, and translation.

 First-year courses are available in a variety of forms designed to meet the needs of students who may be absolute beginners, or who may come with different degrees of knowledge up to a level of proficiency equivalent to a grade 12 credit.
 A placement test will recommend the most appropriate course.
 Most first-year courses make use of multimedia computer technology to enhance learning through independent study.